Iannyck/Ocean-Empire/README.md

 Exergame for people with schizophrenia.

-The objective of this exercise is to help this part of the population maintain a minimum level of physical activity in order to prevent chronic diseases related to lack of physical activity.
+The objective of this exergame is to help this part of the population maintain a minimum level of physical activity in order to prevent chronic diseases related to lack of physical activity.